You are here

 The above 3 examples use the Ewon Tag real-time values to generate JSON messages that are then sent to Azure IoT Hub.
 Historical Data is not concerned.

-We invite you to subscribe to the tech forum if you want to ask questions to Ewon developer community.
+We invite you to register an account on the Ewon TechForu if you want to ask questions to the Ewon developer community.